opnsense/plugins/README.md

-vendor/sunnyvalley -- Vendor Repository for Zenarmor (a.k.a Sensei, Next Generation Firewall Extensions) www/c-icap -- c-icap connects the web proxy with a virus scanner www/cache -- Webserver cache www/nginx -- Nginx HTTP server and reverse proxy www/squid -- Squid is a caching proxy for the web www/web-proxy-sso -- Kerberos authentication module
+vendor/sunnyvalley -- Vendor Repository for Zenarmor (a.k.a Sensei, Next Generation Firewall Extensions) www/c-icap -- c-icap connects the web proxy with a virus scanner www/cache -- Webserver cache www/caddy -- Easy to configure Reverse Proxy based on Caddy with Automatic HTTPS and Dynamic DNS www/nginx -- Nginx HTTP server and reverse proxy www/squid -- Squid is a caching proxy for the web www/web-proxy-sso -- Kerberos authentication module